b. 26/07/1912 Neston, Cheshire. d. 21/11/1941 Sidi Rezegh, Libya.

 His medals are held by the Royal Artillery, and are currently in storage following the closure of the Royal Artillery Museum in Woolwich.
 A new Royal Artillery Museum is due to open in 2020 at Larkhill, Salisbury Plain.

 LOCATION OF MEDAL: ROYAL ARTILLERY MUSEUM, WOOLWICH, LONDON.

 BURIAL PLACE: KNIGHTSBRIDGE WAR CEMETERY, LIBYA.

-George Gunn's medals including VC and MC on display at the Royal Artillery Museum, Woolwich (Jan 2015).
+George Gunn's medals including VC and MC on display at the Royal Artillery Museum, Woolwich (Thomas Stewart).

 George Gunn portrait at the Royal Artillery Museum (Jan 2015).

 St Mary's and St Helen's Church, Neston, Cheshire.

 RA Chapel, Woolwich